bbauska/Coursera-Bootstrap/readme.md

 To get started, bootstrap advises that all modal related code be placed at the top of your page.

-I\'m going to go in and write below the navbar here, I\'m going to place in the code for the modal there.
+I&apos;m going to go in and write below the navbar here, I&apos;m going to place in the code for the modal there.

 To create a modal, I will start off by saying div ID login modal.